arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 ImageDiscoveryMode specifies the image discovery mode.

 Possible Values:
-* kubelet (default) - Use sha256 of the discovered image in the pods
+* `"kubelet"` (default) - Use sha256 of the discovered image in the pods
-* direct - Use image provided in the spec.image directly in the pods
+* `"direct"` - Use image provided in the spec.image directly in the pods

 ***